axel-springer-kugawana/iwb_serenity/docs/css/bases/typography.md

 <h5 class="title--5--dark">Title Level 5 dark</h5>
 ```

-`.title--1` through `.title--6` classes are also available if you need to match the style of an heading on another type of element.
+`.title--1` through `.title--6` classes are also available if you need to match a heading style on another type of element.

 <div class="sd-example">
     <p class="title--1">Title Level 1</p>